aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 }
 ```

-Portion has its own template [portion.html](https://github.com/aspose-slides/Aspose.Slides.WebExtensions/blob/main/Aspose.Slides.WebExtensions/Templates/common/portion.html), and the model is generated for it, which will be included to the output paragraph.html template then:
+Portion has its own template [portion.html](https://github.com/aspose-slides/Aspose.Slides.WebExtensions/blob/main/Aspose.Slides.WebExtensions/Templates/common/portion.html) and the model is generated for it, which will be added to the output paragraph.html template then:
 ``` html
 @Raw(Include("portion", subModel).ToString().Replace(Environment.NewLine, ""));
 ```

-For each shape type is used its own template, which is included into a set of common templates from Aspose.Slides.WebExtensions project.
+For each shape type is used its own template, which is added to a set of common templates from Aspose.Slides.WebExtensions project.
 Templates are united in ToSinglePageWebDocument and ToMultiPageWebDocument methods to get the final result.
-Here are common templates, used in both single and multi page:
+These are common templates used in both single and multi-page:

 -templates
 +-common
   ¦ +-scripts: javascript scripts for slide transition animations, as instance.
   ¦ +-styles: common CSS styles.
-  +-multi-page: index, menu, slide templates for the multi page output.
+  +-multi-page: index, menu, slide templates for the multi-page output.
-  +-single-page: index, slide templates for single page output.
+  +-single-page: index, slide templates for single-page output.

-Find how the common part is binded for all the templates in PresentationExtensions.AddCommonInputOutput method, [here](https://github.com/aspose-slides/Aspose.Slides.WebExtensions/blob/main/Aspose.Slides.WebExtensions/PresentationExtensions.cs).
+Find how the common part is bound for all the templates in PresentationExtensions.AddCommonInputOutput method [here](https://github.com/aspose-slides/Aspose.Slides.WebExtensions/blob/main/Aspose.Slides.WebExtensions/PresentationExtensions.cs).

 ## Default Template Customization

-It is possible to modify any element in the template of the common model.
-For example, you would like to change the table formatting styles, but remain all the other styles of single page the same.
+You can modify any element in the template of the common model.
+For example, you may decide to change the table formatting styles but want all the other styles of the single page to stay unchanged

 By default, Templates\common\table.html [ссылка] is used, and the table has the same appearance as the table in PowerPoint.
-Let us change table formatting by using custom CSS styles:
+Let's change the table formatting by using custom CSS styles:
 ``` css
 .custom-table {
     border: 1px solid black;